 The conflict between Thorndyke and the Nereids in Soul Nomad qualifies.
 Thorndyke wants Feinne undisturbed to prevent the situation from potentially getting much worse.
 The Nereids want to kill Feinne to solve the crisis of the World Eaters.

 Ar Tonelico 2.
-Where to begin?!
 While people do truly horrifying things to each other, not a single faction is doing it out of selfish interest.
 Each one believes that they are doing the right thing for the world and the people who live in it, and each of them have their points.
 Even the Mad ScientistBig BadInfel only wish to stop the suffering of the people by Brain Uploading every single soul into Instrumentality, and she does this out of a sense of responsibility for failing to provide a paradise on earth long, long time ago.
+One can say that the point of Metafalica is that people are good, and they need to work together.
+Metafalica is created when two maidens join their hearts.

 The original Halo's multiplayer consists of Spartans (who are on the same side in the game's story).
 The sequel adds the enemy Elite aliens, but only after they had done a Heel Race Turn.